yeoldegrove/osism.github.io/docs/guides/upgrade-guide/manager.md

 1. Update the OSISM release in use in the configuration repository.

     1.1.
 Sync the image versions in the configuration repository.
 It is important to do this so that the correct versions are available in `environments/manager/images.yml`.
+If Gilt is not installed via the `requirements.txt` of the manager environment it is important to use a version smaller v2.
+The v2 of Gilt is not yet usable.

        ```
        gilt overlay  # you have to do this 2x